guybedford/node/doc/api/wasi.md

 > Stability: 1 - Experimental

 <strong class="critical">The `node:wasi` module does not currently provide the
-file system security properties of WASI sandboxing.
-Full support for secure WASI sandboxing remains a future feature.
+file system security properties provided by other WASI runtimes.
+Full support for file system sandboxing remains a future feature and is one of the reasons WASI remains experimental.
 In the mean time, do not rely on it to run untrusted code. </strong>

 <!-- source_link=lib/wasi.js -->